Yves Archambault

 Yves Archambault (born June 22, 1952, in Montreal, Quebec) is a Canadian former professional ice hockey goaltender.

 Early life

 Archambault was born in Montreal.
 As a youth, he played in the 1965 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Montreal.

 Career

 Archambault played 11 games in the World Hockey Association (WHA) with the Philadelphia and Vancouver Blazers.
 His career goals against average was 5.05.
+He played in the 1973 WHA playoffs when Bernie Parent departed the team after Game 1 of the playoffs against the Cleveland Crusaders, entering in for Marcel Paille in the middle of Game 2 and playing for 153 minutes, going 0–2 while allowing 11 goals.

 Since retirement from professional hockey, Archambault has worked as a sports agent in Anjou, Quebec.